Shivanshuk28/GIT-C-PROJECT_UCA/README.md

 # Git Implementation (`Trackit`)

-`Trackit` is a lightweight, Git-like version control system implemented in C. It provides basic functionality for tracking file changes, committing versions, and managing a simple index.
+`Trackit` is a lightweight, Git-like version control system implemented in C. It provides basic functionality for tracking file changes, committing versions, and managing a simple index, locally.

 ## Table of Contents